satish-ganesan-sainsbury/fc-architecture-1/integrated/documents/intProductMDMDataMigrationGuidelines.md

 ### Completeness

 * Completeness is defined along two axis.
-At every iteration, each of these axis are defined freshly and that definition is used as reference for measuring effectiveness
+At every iteration, completeness for each of these axis are defined freshly and that definition is used as reference for measuring effectiveness
   * _Number of SKUs_: After each migration the number of SKUs targeted should have transitioned over to the new MDM platform
     * Expected implementation: From _Phase 1_
-  * _Correctness of Attributes_: For each SKU, The set of attributes targeted or a particular phase should contain appropriate data. _Appropriateness could also be defined as holding the same data as in RMS even if that data has issues_
+  * _Correctness of Attributes_: For each SKU, The set of attributes targeted for a particular phase should contain appropriate data. _Appropriateness could also be defined as holding the same data as in RMS even if that data has issues_
     * Expected implementation: RMS attributes in _Phase 1_.
 Other data sources in _Phase 2_

 ### Accuracy